Katherine-Holland/taskwolf/README.md

 And not like this:

-const top100 = timestamps.filter(...).slice(0, 100); // ❌ don’t do this
+const top100 = timestamps.filter(...).slice(0, 100);

 ### ✅ Final Thoughts
-Breaking the task into three parts really helped me understand how to work with Playwright.
-I learned how to navigate pages, deal with pagination, clean up weird timestamp formats, and write solid validation logic.
+Breaking the task into three parts really helped me to ensure my results were accurate.
+I navigated pages, dealt with pagination, cleaned up weird timestamp formats, and wrote solid validation logic.
 Each script builds on the last, and the final version (index.js) brings it all together into one polished solution.

 To test: